joaomelo/attache/README.md

+Attache is in early development so most of the documentation bellow must be interpret as specs to be fulfilled by the project.

 # TL;DR

-Attache is in early development.
-The goal is to build a SERP tracker.
+Attache is a SERP tracker.
 It crosses the presence of pages against results of search terms and reports that periodically.

 A typical use case would be: every week, I want to receive in my WhatsApp the ranking of pages `company.com` and `landing-page.com` in Google searches against terms `service`, `service my-city` and `service my-neighborhood`.